 Use Household Items to Pack

 Various supplies and materials are great to have, but they’re an expense that can quickly add up.
 You would be surprised by what you can find around your house and use for free.
-If you’re looking to pack your belongings, but you don’t want to go over budget on your moving expenses checklist, there are plenty of objects at home you can utilize.
+If you’re looking to pack plates, dishes, and other fragile items but you don’t want to go over budget on your moving expenses checklist, there are plenty of objects at home you can utilize.

 At-Home Objects to Pack Electronics